-The Guild Bank is a place where members of the guild can place items that they have no use for, so that other members can take it out and use it.
-Just remember that proper use of the Guild Bank could help keep members in your guild and activity high.
+The Guild Bank is a place where members of the guild can place items that they have no use for so that other members can take them out and use them.
+Just remember that proper use of the Guild Bank could help keep members in your guild and keep guild activity high.

-You'll also notice that when I do post my bank pictures, that the bank is pretty empty.
+When I post my bank pictures, you'll notice that the bank is pretty empty.
 This is because I usually do a "Spring Cleaning" before new expansions.

-Once you’ve purchased the bank tab, you have the option to name it, and pick an icon to represent the tab.
+Once you’ve purchased the bank tab, you have the option to name it and pick an icon to represent the tab.
 To change the name and icon, you’ll notice at the right that there is already a default picture and name for the tab.
-You’ll right click on that icon and a pop up window will appear.
-This is where you edit the name, and pick from a huge amount of picture to represent the tab.
+You’ll right-click on that icon and a pop-up window will appear.
+This is where you edit the name, and you can pick from a huge amount of pictures to illustrate the tab.
 I always have a lot of fun with this step.

-One of the biggest pet peeves that I have with guild banks is having a lot of clutter and being unorganized.
-For example, if I log onto an alliance character and join a guild, I like to take a look at the guild bank to see what types of things they offer their guild members.
+One of the biggest pet peeves that I have with Guild Banks is having a lot of clutter and being unorganized.
+For example, if I log onto an Alliance character and join a guild, I like to take a look at the Guild Bank to see what types of things they offer their guild members.
 If I see a bunch of useless stuff and no organization, I am immediately turned off.
-However, even though I am like that, it doesn’t mean that everyone else is either.
+However, even though I am like that, it doesn’t mean that everyone else is, too.

-Bottom line, though, is that you should keep your guild bank neat and clean.
-If you are first starting out, you might allow just about anything to be deposited into your guild bank, just to get some sort of activity flowing.
-Once you start getting a larger amount of active users, I recommend keeping an eye out on the type of stuff that people are putting into the guild bank.
+Bottom line, though, is that you should keep your Guild Bank neat and clean.
+If you are first starting out, you might allow just about anything to be deposited into your Guild Bank, just to get some sort of activity flowing.
+Once you start getting a larger amount of active users, I recommend keeping an eye out on the type of stuff that people are putting into the bank.

-If you look at any pictures I post of my guild bank in this hub, you’ll notice it looks kind of empty.
-This is because I cleaned out A LOT of things that weren’t being used and making room for useful stuff that will come from the new expansion, Mists of Pandaria, which will release in about a month.
+If you look at any pictures I post of my Guild Bank in this article, you’ll notice it looks kind of empty.
+This is because I cleaned out A LOT of things that weren’t being used and made room for useful stuff that will come from the next expansion.

 So, in order to edit the allowances, you go into your Guild Control tab, and then click “Bank Tab Permissions” from the drop down option at the top.
 Once you get to that screen, you’ll see another drop down menu for each individual rank, and then a list downwards for each bank tab.
 This is where you can limit the amount of items that can be taken out, if they can withdraw, and even if they can see the tab at all.